-Furthermore, the President of the Republic may submit bills relating to other matters than those enumerated in this article to vote by the National Assembly, because of their social, economic or financial importance, without derogating from the provisions of Article 65, paragraph 2.
+Furthermore, the President of the Republic, upon the proposal of the Prime Minister, may submit bills relating to other matters than those enumerated in this article to vote by the National Assembly, because of their social, economic or financial importance, without derogating from the provisions of Article 65, paragraph 2.

-Article 57.
-The National Assembly shall pass the financial laws under the conditions stipulated in an organic law.
+Art.
+57. The National Assembly shall pass the finance laws under the conditions stipulated in an organic law.